01-edu/public/subjects/corewar/README.md

 There is a special instruction, called `live` that notifies the VM one player is still healthy and doing well.

-Every once in a while the VM will check if the players executed such instruction and, if they didn't, all the processes created by this player will be instantly killed.
+Every once in a while the VM will check which processes executed such instruction and kill all the processes that have not.
+After this check, the VM will consider that every remaining process is dead until it successfully executes a `live` instruction.

 Once there is no more active processes the VM stops execution and the last player that notified it was alive is the winner of the match.